gvwilson/thirdbit/_drafts/process.md

 ### Solution Discovery

+This activity is where product management and engineering design overlap.
+Its output is the starting point for the design docs mentioned earlier: in particular, this is where needs, constraints, and big-picture alternatives are formulated.

--   Summary: Exploration and validation of potential solutions to address prioritized problems
+-   Summary: Exploration and validation of potential solutions to prioritized problems
 -   Key Questions:
     -   Should we build it or buy it?
     -   How could we solve this problem for our users?